 Even if you look fine on the outside, visceral fat silently undermines your health.
 (Image provided by ClipArtKorea)

 Unhealthy eating habits and a sedentary lifestyle are major contributors to visceral fat accumulation.
 Diets high in sodium, fat, or carbohydrates, frequent alcohol consumption, and sugary beverages increase insulin resistance and promote fat storage.
-Studies indicate that individuals with high daily sodium intake face nearly triple the risk of abdominal obesity compared to those with lower intake.
+Studies show that people with high daily sodium intake have nearly three times the risk of abdominal obesity compared to those with lower intake.
 Prolonged sitting, common among office workers or those with long commutes, further aggravates the issue.

 Measuring the True Risk

 A straightforward way to assess abdominal obesity is by measuring waist circumference.
 Men with a waistline exceeding 90 cm (35.4 inches) and women surpassing 85 cm (33.5 inches) are classified as having abdominal obesity.
 However, even those with normal body weight or body mass index (BMI) may harbor excessive visceral fat.
 Body composition analysis or CT scans offer a more precise evaluation.
-Blood tests to detect metabolic abnormalities such as dyslipidemia, hyperglycemia, or hypertension are also essential.
+Blood tests to detect metabolic abnormalities such as dyslipidemia or hyperglycemia, along with blood pressure monitoring for hypertension, are also essential.

 Lifestyle Strategies to Reduce Visceral Fat

 Combating abdominal obesity begins with diet and exercise.
 Reducing sodium intake, emphasizing protein, vegetables, and fiber-rich foods, eating breakfast, and chewing slowly can yield significant benefits.
-Pairing aerobic exercises like walking, cycling, or swimming with strength training focused on abdominal muscles enhances visceral fat reduction.
+Pairing aerobic exercises such as walking, cycling, or swimming with overall strength training supports greater reductions in visceral fat and improves metabolic health.

 “The aim isn’t merely to shed pounds but to restore metabolic health,” Dr. Kim notes.
 “Late-night snacks and alcohol are major drivers of visceral fat and should be curtailed.”
 He advises at least 30 minutes of aerobic exercise five days a week for lasting results.